TissueImageAnalytics/CoNIC/conic_template/README.md

 Now, in line with the above API, we pre-define and hard-code the input and output conversion components of the code.
 Participants should avoid editing this if they are unclear about the API and how docker works.

-- `Dockerfile`: Contains the instruction for [Docker Engine](https://docs.docker.com/engine/install/) so that they can build your docker image.
+- `Dockerfile`: Contains the instruction for [Docker Engine](https://docs.docker.com/engine/install/) so that they can build your docker container.

 - `process.py`: This is the file that we hard code within `Dockerfile` as entry point.
 When Grand Challenge platform run your docker, this file will be executed and it will call the `run` from `main.py` with the appropriate entry point.
 We have designed this file and `​source/main.py` based on our agreement with the Grand Challenge about the docker I/O. For **debugging** your python code **locally outside docker**, you need to set `EXECUTE_IN_DOCKER = False` and change the `LOCAL_ENTRY` dictionary values (for `"input_dir"`, `"output_dir"`, and `user_data_dir` keys) according to your system.